openssl/technical-policies/policies/design-process.md

 agile-style process, as opposed to a waterfall-style process in which designs must be approved and finalised prior to implementation.

-Moreover, it may be hard to obtain explicit approval for a design from the OTC where there design falls out of the domains of the OTC members' expertise.
 This policy adopts a graded system of review in which the degree of formal approval by the OTC which a design must undergo is proportionate to the scope and risks of the design.
-For example, a design which involves new or evolved public APIs may require a greater amount of scrutiny, whereas a purely internal design may require that the OTC simply be notified of the design document and invited to comment, with a presumption of approval in the absence of objections.
+For example, a design which involves new or evolved public APIs may require a greater amount of scrutiny, whereas a purely internal design may require that the OTC simply be notified of the design document and invited to comment, with implicit approval in the absence of objections.

 Requirement for Design Documents
 --------------------------------

-A design document is required for any proposed enhancement which adds new APIs or evolves or modifies existing APIs.
+A design document is required for any proposed enhancement which adds new APIs or non-trivially evolves or modifies existing APIs.

 For any other kind of proposed enhancement, a design document should be created if it incorporates design decisions or aspects significant enough to warrant